RSKriegs/finnhub-streaming-data-pipeline/README.md

 - volumeMounts instead of Dockerfiles

-For some features, for example Grafana dashboards or Kafka setup script, volumeMounts would be more convenient rather than copying content into Docker image.
+For some features, for example Grafana dashboards or Kafka setup script, volumeMounts would be more convenient rather than copying content into Docker image, as it wouldn't enforce rebuilding it.

 - verifying environment parametrization & Kubernetes configuration